AngelMunoz/Perla/docs/assets/content/migrate.md

   Perla [command] [options]

 Options:
-  --version       Show version information
-  -?, -h, --help  Show help and usage information --info <info>   Brings the Help dialog []
+  -?, -h, --help  Show help and usage information --version       Show version information

 Commands:
-  serve                                              My Command
-  build                                              Builds the SPA application for distribution init                                               Initialized a given directory or perla itself search <package> <page>                            Search a package name in the Skypack api, this will bring potential results [] show <package>                                     Shows information about a package if the name matches an existing one remove <package>                                   removes a package from the add <package>                                      Shows information about a package if the name matches an existing one list                                               Lists the current dependencies in a table or an npm style json string restore                                            Restore the import map based on the selected mode, defaults to production templates:add <templateRepositoryName> <branch>     Adds a new template from a particular repository templates:update <templateRepositoryName> <branch>  Updates an existing template in the templates database templates:list <simple|table>                      My Command [] templates:delete <templateRepositoryName>          Removes a template from the templates database new <name> <templateName>                          Creates a new project based on the selected template if it exists test                                               Runs client side tests in a headless browser
+  create, generate, n, new <name>        Creates a new project based on the selected template if it exists install                                Installs the project dependencies from the perla.json file add <packages>                         Adds a package to the project dependencies remove <packages>                      Removes a package from the project dependencies list, ls                               Lists the current dependencies in a table or an npm style json string s, serve, start                        Starts the development server and if fable projects are present it also takes
+                                         care of it.
+  b, build                               Builds the SPA application for distribution t, templates <TemplateRepositoryName>  Handles Template Repository operations such as list, add, update, and remove
+                                         templates []
+  describe, ds <properties>              Describes the perla.json file or it's properties as requested
 ```

 If you want to have a brief overview how the old CLI was here's for comparison: